riptydeco/stravashackpost/README.md

 For each cycling activity which has no distance record, or shows a distance of 0, the `cycling_speed.py` module is called to estimate average cycling speed based on the factors above, in meters/second.
 The cycling speed and activity duration are used to estimate total distance in meters.

+A file is created with the estimated distance for all rides for which it was calculated.
+At the start of each run, this file is loaded and merged into the Activity List data.
+Calculations are then done for any rides that still meet the condition `Distance==0`  This prevents the calculation from having to be done for every ride on every run.
+If you want to re-estimate distance, you can delete that ride's entry in the saved file, or set the distance to 0.

 #### Weight Lifting

 I have not yet identified a solution for pulling weightlifting data from Garmin Connect.
 API access is for enterprise developers only.
 Downloaded gpx and tcx files do not include weight data for strength excercises.
 I have attempted to use `BeautifulSoup4` to scrape data from the activity page on connect.garmin.com, but as of yet have not been successful.
 As a workaround, I put the total weight calculated by Garmin into the Private Notes section of the associated activity on Strava.
 This program pulls the value from Private Notes for any activity where `type=='Strength'`

+A file is created with the weight for all strength sessions for which the data has been retrieved.
+At the start of each run, this file is loaded and merged into the Activity List data.
+For the sake of simplicity, weight is put into the `Distance` entry, as Strava's API data has no Weight field.
+Calculations are then done for any strength sessions that still meet the condition `Distance==0`  This prevents the calculation from having to be done for every session on every program run.
+If you want to re-pull weight, you can delete that session's entry in the saved file, or set the weight to 0.